 Even with accommodations, meals and entertainment wrapped up in its fares, cruising can still be pricy if you're taking the entire family on an oceangoing getaway.
 Just when you thought that bringing the brood would break the bank, we've come up with a list of lines that let kids sail free.

 If the idea of free cruises for kids gets your heart racing with excitement, be aware of a few caveats: With most lines, free kids fares are only available as limited-time promotions, require applicable taxes and fees to be paid for each passenger and necessitate sharing a cabin with the junior travelers as the third and/or fourth passengers in the room.
 (Contact a travel agent or your cruise line for specific information before booking any cruise.)

-This Mediterranean line is splashy and elegant, but it's also affordable.
-With colorful, fun children's facilities, onboard arcade games, and partnerships with LEGO and European brand Chicco, MSC ships are decidedly kid-friendly.
+This Mediterranean line is splashy and elegant -- and it's also affordable.
+With colorful, fun children's facilities, onboard arcade games and partnerships with LEGO and European brand Chicco, MSC ships are decidedly kid-friendly.
 Bonus: MSC vessels cater to an international passenger base, so they're ideal for children who are curious about other languages and cultures.
 MSC is a big draw for families, with children under 18 traveling in the same cabin as their parents cruising for free.
 (Taxes and port fees must still be paid on all free and reduced fare cruises.)

 Every so often Norwegian Cruise Line offers "friends and family sail free" deals as part of its Free at Sea pick-your-perk promotion; this means that third and fourth passengers in a cabin (e.g., your kids) don't have to pay the cruise fare.
 The line's newer ships have a dizzying array of options that include arcade games, onboard bowling, top-deck ropes courses, circus school and dinner theater with acrobats and magicians.
 Additionally, all ships provide programming especially for the kiddos via Splash Academy, the line's kids club.